Heart and Vascular Care

 How AFib is treated

-“There are several different types of medication that can be used to treat AFib, but in general, those have about a 40% success rate of keeping people in a normal rhythm,” said Dr. Khouzam.
+“There are several different types of medications that can be used to treat AFib, but in general, those have about a 40% success rate of keeping people in a normal rhythm,” said Dr. Khouzam.

-Dr. Khouzam noted that ablation procedures have about a 70-80% success rate, but the sooner a patient sees a healthcare provider, the better.
+Dr. Khouzam notes that ablation procedures have about a 70-80% success rate, but the sooner a patient sees a healthcare provider, the better.
 “If a patient has been in AFib for a long time, say for more than a year, the success rate of the procedure is greatly reduced.”